 And this is what it looks like in Microsoft Edge:

 As you can see, most browsers don’t provide much information about the error message.
 Firefox at least provides a little direction to get you started, but it’s still fairly vague.
-Don’t worry – we’ll clear up any confusion in the rest of this article.
+Don’t worry – any confusion is cleared up in the rest of this article.

 Now, just because you see a warning about site security doesn’t necessarily mean the site isn’t secure.
 While that’s a possibility, it’s more often something more benign.
 Common causes fall into two categories: problems with your web browser, and problems with the site or system configuration.